steve1066d/devore.tubs/options.md

 Instead of directly controlling the Softub pump, use it to turn on a contactor, such as [this one](https://www.amazon.com/gp/product/B08883NP6D).
 The contactor is a heavy duty relay designed to work with inductive loads.
 You can use two of them in series to ensure that even if one is stuck it won't be stuck on.
-(There's some other failure modes that could still cause runaway temperatures, however, so its not quite as safe as the original board).
+(There's some other failure modes that could still cause runaway temperatures, however, so its still not as safe as the original board).
 Also, consider adding an alarm in the Sonoff app if It goes over a certain temp.

 ### Ease of Use